The 8 Limbs Of Yoga Explained

 During this stage, your mind is quieted, and in those moments of quietness, the mind can produce a few thoughts.
 Interestingly, the mind can fail to produce any thought in Dhyana.
-You require a very significant amount of stamina to achieve such state of tranquility.
+You require a very significant amount of stamina to achieve such a state of tranquility.
 However, you shouldn’t give up if you fail to achieve the stillness you desired.

 Even though it might appear to be an impossible or difficult task, always remember that yoga is not a onetime thing, but a process.
 While you might not achieve the ideal consciousness of dhyana, you always benefit whenever you take your time to practice this limb.

-Samadhi - Union with divine is the eighth and final limb of yoga, and many people consider it a state of happiness or ecstasy.
+Samadhi - Union with the divine is the eighth and final limb of yoga, and many people consider it a state of happiness or ecstasy.
 Samadhi allows you to merge with your point of concentration and surpass your self-altogether.